jnozzi/cocoadev.com/SiteContent/General/NSMutableStringQuestionMark.markdown

 	[result appendFormat:@"Allows Orc: %@\n",
 	 [ud boolForKey:kMonsterTypeAllowedOrc] ? @"YES" : @"NO"];

-is a call to appendFormat, which is an instance method of [[NSMutableString]].
+is a call to appendFormat, which is an instance method of General/NSMutableString.
 I found that in the Apple documentation.

-The brackets of the message include the entire statement, the results are going into result, then the call to appendFormat:, then the first parameter, an [[NSString]] that consists of "Allows Orc:", and a format that specifies that the following parameter is an object.
+The brackets of the message include the entire statement, the results are going into result, then the call to appendFormat:, then the first parameter, an General/NSString that consists of "Allows Orc:", and a format that specifies that the following parameter is an object.

 Now we come to my problem.